-The Tech Frontiers Workshop will be comprised of up to 100 students organized as approximately 20 interdisciplinary teams.
-The Tech Frontiers Workshop teams will be coordinated by a team of faculty members with complementary expertise in (a) innovation methods to guide the semester process and (b) expertise in the specializations of robotics, Internet of Things and other emerging technologies, and spanning the fields of architecture, engineering, science (including data science), business and information technology.
+The Urban Livability Workshop will be comprised of up to 100 students organized as approximately 20 interdisciplinary teams.
+The Urban Livability Workshop teams will be coordinated by a team of faculty members with complementary expertise in (a) innovation methods to guide the semester process and (b) expertise in urban planning and sustainability, architecture, business development and energy systems.

 General Overview of the IPRO Workshop Format